-The City of Pembroke Pines and the Frank Art Gallery are pleased to present Biological Futurism, which will be on display virtually from November 5 through December 26.
+The City of Pembroke Pines and the Frank Art Gallery are pleased to present Bits & Pieces, which will be on display virtually from February 18 through April 30, 2021.

-Biological Futurism presents an immersive world inspired by scientific illustration and the adaptive capabilities of nature.
+Bits & Pieces presents layered ideas, lamination of contrasting styles, and paintings within paintings.
 Guests can enjoy a 360-degree interactive tour of the exhibition online.

-In celebration of 'Biological Futurism,' The Frank is hosting free virtual art workshops, lectures, tutorials and storybook readings.
+In celebration of 'Bits & Pieces,' The Frank is hosting free virtual art workshops, lectures, tutorials and storybook readings.
 Please visit The Frank's virtual classroom here to access this free art education content!

 Funding for this organization is provided in part by Broward County Cultural Division, Culture Builds Florida, Hello Sunny-Greater Fort Lauderdale Convention Center and Visitors Bureau and National Endowment for the Arts.